30DaysOf/data-science-day/docs/src/content/docs/week-1/3-introduction-machine-learning.md

 ## What's next?
-Tomorrow we'll take a closer look at Supervise Machine Learning where we'll discuss when you might want to, how to use it, and what kind of data you'll need.
+Tomorrow we'll take a closer look at Supervise Machine Learning where we'll discuss when you might want to Supervise Machine Learning, how to use it, and what kind of data you'll need.

 ## Learn More